In the name of the Father and of the Son and of the Holy Spirit Amen. Christ is risen! Truly He is risen!

-For those of you in my faithful readership who have yet to experience an Orthodox Christian Holy Week, now is your chance.
-At an Orthodox parish near you, begins a week of services next week unlike any you have experienced anywhere else on the planet.
+For those of you in my faithful readership who have yet to experience an Orthodox Christian Holy Week, now is your chance!
+At an Orthodox parish near you, a week of services has begun unlike any you have experienced anywhere else on the planet.
+Today is Great and Holy Wednesday.
 If you are local to Boston, you are cordially invited to attend all of the services our parish offers.
-If you can only do one, come to either Saturday morning Liturgy or late Saturday night, early Sunday morning for the Feast of Feasts, GREAT AND HOLY PASCHA.
+On Holy Friday, for instance, one of my sons feels like heaven and nature weep, so he makes a special candle to resist the elements and howling of any storm.
+If you can only do one service, come to either Saturday morning Liturgy or late Saturday night, early Sunday morning for the Feast of Feasts, GREAT AND HOLY PASCHA.

 Worse case scenario, if you are unable to appear hypostatically (in person), you can at least listen to a youtube channel created that has much of the key music or the ever-mellifluous Ancient Faith Radio.
 WARNING: Once you have gone to one service, you won’t be able to stop, so clear your schedule for God because He deserves your praise more than baseball games, concerts, or that addicting TV series.
 Let the divine drama begin!